By: Heather Keys

 What Are the Southern Lights?

-The beautiful displays of the Aurora Australis owe their existence to charged particles from the Sun interacting with Earth’s magnetic field and atmosphere.
+The beautiful displays of the Aurora Australis are actually charged particles from the Sun interacting with Earth’s magnetic field and atmosphere.
 The Sun periodically discharges a torrent of charged particles, including electrons and protons.
 These emissions, which can happen during solar flares or coronal mass ejections, invariably contain particles that find their way toward Earth.

 When these charged particles near our planet, they are steered by Earth’s magnetic field towards the polar regions.
 Here, the particles collide with atoms and molecules in our atmosphere, stirring them into a state that prompts them to give off light.
 The myriad hues in the aurora stem from the specific atomic or molecular species involved in these high-energy exchanges.

 In the Southern Lights, green tends to be the dominant color, with occasional red, purple, and pink interspersions.
 The green results from oxygen atoms in the lower reaches of our atmosphere, whereas the reds are a manifestation of oxygen molecules situated at higher altitudes.
-The palette of colors observed in the aurora is influenced by the altitude at which these interactions occur and the prevailing atmospheric conditions.
+The colors you’ll see are influenced by the altitude at which these interactions occur and the prevailing atmospheric conditions.

 The Southern Lights’ visibility and intensity are not static but fluctuate in response to several factors.
 These include the Sun’s activity, the strength of the solar wind, and the Earth’s magnetic field.
 Not surprisingly, the Southern Lights are most commonly sighted in areas nearer to Earth’s magnetic poles.
 These include Antarctica, parts of Australia, New Zealand, and other far-flung locales in the southern hemisphere.